Summer is the season for picnics and camping. Eating in the great outdoors is fun, but always poses problems when it comes to getting organized.

 For salads, take your pick!
 Vegetable, rice, bean and pasta salads, as well as Tabbouleh, are all good choices since they don’t go soggy if you put the dressing on beforehand – unlike lettuce-based salads.
 You can serve these with a nice bread.

-For dessert, I recommend fresh fruit salads, melon balls (served with port for the gourmets), accompanied by banana, carrot or zucchini bread – yum!
+For dessert, I recommend fresh fruit salads, melon balls (served with Port wine for the gourmets), accompanied by banana, carrot or zucchini bread – yum!

 Just remember: don’t bring anything with that uses cream.